ankurcha/RepData_PeerAssessment2/PA2_template.md

 ### Data Loading
 Once the data file is pulled down, read in the data.
-The original file contains 37 rows of data, most of which are not germain to the analysis.
-To limit the memory footprint the import is limited to the followinf fields:
+The original file contains 37 rows of data, most of which are not germane to the analysis.
+To limit the memory footprint the import is limited to the following fields:

 - EVTYPE - Event Type
-- FATALITIES - Fatalities occuring from storm events
+- FATALITIES - Fatalities occurring from storm events
-- INJURIES - Injuries occuring from storm events
+- INJURIES - Injuries occurring from storm events
-- PROPDMG - Property damage from strom events
+- PROPDMG - Property damage from storm events
-- PRODDMGEXP - A scale factor for property damage (K=Thousands, M=Millions,B=Billions)
+- PRODDMGEXP - A scale factor for property damage (K=Thousands, M=Millions, B=Billions)
-- CROPDMG - Crop damage from strom events
+- CROPDMG - Crop damage from storm events
-- CROPDMGEXP - A scale factor for crop damage (K=Thousands, M=Millions,B=Billions)
+- CROPDMGEXP - A scale factor for crop damage (K=Thousands, M=Millions, B=Billions)

 ```r